sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

 {% include image.html file="image38.png" max-width="383"%}

 Now open the OnlyKey App and unlock your OnlyKey.
-Select the Slot to configure and paste this code into the field located next to ''Google Auth OTP'' as shown below:
+Select the Slot to configure and paste this code into the field located next to ''OATH-TOTP (Google Authenticator)'' as shown below:

 {% include image.html file="image65.png" max-width="800" %}